Macramé: History

 Sailors made macramé objects while not busy at sea, and sold or bartered them when they landed.
 Nineteenth-century British and American sailors made hammocks, bell fringes, and belts from macramé.
 They called the process "square knotting" after the knot they used most often.
 Sailors also called macramé "McNamara's lace".

 Macramé's popularity faded, but resurged in the 1970s for making wall hangings, clothing accessories, small jean shorts, bedspreads, tablecloths, draperies, plant hangers and other furnishings.
 Macramé jewelry became popular in America.
 Using mainly square knots and granny knots, this jewelry often features handmade glass beads and natural elements such as bone and shell.
 Necklaces, anklets and bracelets have become popular forms of macramé jewelry.
-By the early 1980s, macramé again began to fall out of fashion, only to be revived by millennials.
+By the early 1980s, macramé had again fallen out of fashion, with the exception of a brief revival by millennials in the late 2010s.

 Materials and process

 Materials used in macramé include cords made of cotton twine, linen, hemp, jute, leather or yarn.
 Cords are identified by construction, such as a 3-ply cord, made of three lengths of fibre twisted together.
 Jewelry is often made in combination of both the knots and various beads (of glass, wood, and so on), pendants or shells.
 Sometimes 'found' focal points are used for necklaces, such as rings or gemstones, either wire-wrapped to allow for securing or captured in a net-like array of intertwining overhand knots.
 A knotting board is often used to mount the cords for macramé work.
 Cords may be held in place using a C-clamp, straight pins, T-pins, U-pins, or upholstery pins.

 For larger decorative pieces, such as wall hangings or window coverings, a work of macramé might be started out on a wooden or metal dowel, allowing for a spread of dozens of cords that are easy to manipulate.
 For smaller projects, push-pin boards are available specifically for macramé, although a simple corkboard works adequately.
 Many craft stores offer beginners' kits, work boards, beads and materials ranging in price for the casual hobbyist or ambitious crafter.